Max Muncy Preview, Player Props: Dodgers vs. Braves

 Max Muncy At The Plate

-- He ranks 134th in batting average, 45th in on base percentage, and 26th in slugging among the qualified batters in baseball.
+- Among the qualified hitters, he ranks 133rd in batting average, while his on-base percentage ranks 53rd and he is 24th in slugging.

-- Muncy enters this game on a nine-game hitting streak.
-In his last outings, he's hitting .444 with two homers.
+- Muncy is batting .444 with two homers during his last outings and is riding a 10-game hitting streak.

-- Muncy has picked up a hit in 51.8% of his 110 games this season, with more than one hit in 18.2% of those games.
+- Muncy has picked up a hit in 52.3% of his 111 games this year, with multiple hits in 18.0% of those games.

-- In 23.6% of his games this season, he has hit a home run, and 6.7% of his trips to the dish.
+- In 24.3% of his games this year, he has hit a home run, and 6.8% of his trips to the dish.

-- He has scored in 57 of 110 games this season, and more than once 15 times.
+- He has scored in 58 of 111 games this year, and more than once 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.